The Healing Power of Breath

-Breathwork is the study and application of conscious breathing techniques to induce healing states within the body, mind and spirit.
+Breath work and therapy is the study and application of conscious breathing techniques to induce healing states within the body, mind and spirit.
 It is an important process when combined with psychological therapy to assist with recovery from depression, anxiety, and trauma.
 Breath therapy for positive brain changes are specific psychological and psychotherapeutic skills that induce specific positive changes in the brain and nervous system.
 Breath therapy is distinguished from breathing techniques associated with rebirthing which most commonly involve deliberate high sympathetic breathing techniques or parasympathetic breathing.

 The breath is the link between the body, mind, and spirit.
 With increased awareness and conscious breathing deep physical, mental, emotional and spiritual healing changes occur.
-The aim of breathwork is to encourage healthier levels of self awareness, intentional living, and creative expression.
+The aim of breath therapy is to encourage healthier levels of self awareness, intentional living, and creative expression.

 How we breathe has the most profound influence on the quality of our lives.
 It is something that we take completely for granted and yet the habits we form over a lifetime in the way we breath determines our health.
 Most importantly it is the balance in our breathing that gives us the correct proportions of oxygen, carbon dioxide and chi or prana (the vital life force) to maximize the nurturing and nourishment of our body mind and spirit.